Dillard Bleu Devils and Lady Bleu Devils: Women's basketball

 The Dillard Lady Bleu Devils women's basketball team represents Dillard University in New Orleans, Louisiana, United States.
 The school's team currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays its home games at 1,500-seat Dent Hall.

 Men's and women's cross country

 The Dillard Blue Devils and Lady Bleu Devils men's and women's cross country teams represents Dillard University in New Orleans, Louisiana, United States.
 The school's teams currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.

+Men's and women's tennis

+The Dillard Blue Devils and Lady Bleu Devils men's and women's tennis teams represents Dillard University in New Orleans, Louisiana, United States.
+The school's teams currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
+The team plays its home matches at the Dillard University Tennis Center.

 Men's track and field

 The Dillard Blue Devils track and field team represents Dillard University in New Orleans, Louisiana, United States.
 The school's team currently competes in outdoor track and field in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.